Batch reactor: Heating and cooling systems

 It can be argued that heat transfer coefficient is also an important parameter.
 It has to be recognized however that large batch reactors with external cooling jackets have severe heat transfer constraints by virtue of design.
-It is difficult to achieve better than 100 Watts/litre even with ideal heat transfer conditions.
-By contrast, continuous reactors can deliver cooling capacities in excess of 10,000 W/litre.
-For processes with very high heat loads, there are better solutions than batch reactors.
+It is difficult to achieve better than 100 W/L even with ideal heat transfer conditions.
+By contrast, continuous reactors can deliver cooling capacities in excess of 10,000 W/L. For processes with very high heat loads, there are better solutions than batch reactors.

 Fast temperature control response and uniform jacket heating and cooling is particularly important for crystallization processes or operations where the product or process is very temperature sensitive.
-There are several types of batch reactor cooling jackets:
+There are several types of batch reactor cooling jackets, including single external jacket, half-coil jacket, and constant flux heat jacket.

 Single external jacket

 The single jacket design consists of an outer jacket which surrounds the vessel.
 Heat transfer fluid flows around the jacket and is injected at high velocity via nozzles.
 The temperature in the jacket is regulated to control heating or cooling.

 The single jacket is probably the oldest design of external cooling jacket.
 Despite being a tried and tested solution, it has some limitations.
 On large vessels, it can take many minutes to adjust the temperature of the fluid in the cooling jacket.
 This results in sluggish temperature control.
 The distribution of heat transfer fluid is also far from ideal and the heating or cooling tends to vary between the side walls and bottom dish.
 Another issue to consider is the inlet temperature of the heat transfer fluid which can oscillate (in response to the temperature control valve) over a wide temperature range to cause hot or cold spots at the jacket inlet points.